feliciaL3/LFPC_LABS/Reports/Report5.md

 * Have a type TokenType (like an enum) that can be used in the lexical analysis to categorize the tokens.

-Please use regular expressions to identify the type of the token.
+* Please use regular expressions to identify the type of the token.

-Implement the necessary data structures for an AST that could be used for the text you have processed in the 3rd lab work.
+* Implement the necessary data structures for an AST that could be used for the text you have processed in the 3rd lab work.

-Implement a simple parser program that could extract the syntactic information from the input text.ures/diagrams.
+* Implement a simple parser program that could extract the syntactic information from the input text.ures/diagrams.

 # Implementation description

-<p align="justify">&ensp;&ensp;&ensp; To implement this laboratory work I selected Python language.  <p>
+<p align="justify">&ensp;&ensp;&ensp; To implement this laboratory work I selected Python language and I added Parser Class.  <p>

 ### Main Class